-You may start showering again about 5 to 7 days after your surgery.
-Ask your provider when you can start.
+You may start showering again when your provider says it is OK.
 After you shower, gently pat the incision area dry with a clean towel.
-DO NOT rub it dry.
+Do not rub it dry.

-Change your dressing (bandage) over your incision every day if it is OK with your provider.
+Change your dressing (bandage) over your incision every day if your provider says it is OK.
 Gently wash the wound with soap and water and pat it dry.

 Check your incision for any signs of infection at least once a day.
 These signs include: